TWOEARS/git-media/README.md

     $ gem build git-media.gemspec
     $ sudo gem install git-media-*.gem

+In order to use bundle you will need most probably the ruby-dev package installed on your system.

 If you have file permissions problems running `bundle install`, you could try instead: